 Usually the first thing you’ll see when you enter the bathing area.
 Yu (湯) means hot water and kake (かけ) means put on or throw—so this is the water that you dowse your body with before you enter the baths.
 Many opt to wash themselves in the showers instead, but in any case you should cleanse your body before you enter the baths.

-The bathtubs at the onsen and sento are not for cleaning your body; they are for relaxing and soothing the body aches of a long day.
+The bathtubs at the onsen and sento are not for cleaning your body; they are for relaxing and soothing the aches and weariness from a long day.
 You should cleanse yourself in the shower areas before entering the bathtubs.
 You will always find a line of showers (sometimes with separators, more often without) when you enter the bathing area.
 In front of the showers you will have a small basin (for shaving) and a stool.
 Japanese wash themselves while seated, although you do find standing shower cubicles in some onsen.
 Just about all onsen provide body wash, shampoo, and conditioner in the shower area.

 Same sort of thing as a Jacuzzi—bubbles fire up from different angles at your skin.
 Fairly common in the onsen, although less so at the more traditional establishments.